Diseases & Conditions

 Osteochondritis Dissecans

-Osteochondritis dissecans (OCD) is a condition that develops in joints, most often in children and adolescents.
+Osteochondritis dissecans (OCD) is a condition that develops in joints in children and adolescents.
 It occurs when a small segment of bone begins to separate from its surrounding region due to a lack of blood supply.
 As a result, the small piece of bone and the cartilage covering it begin to crack and loosen.

 Anatomy

-A joint is where the ends of bones meet, such as your knee, ankle, or shoulder joint.
+A joint is where the ends of bones meet, such as the knee, ankle, or shoulder joint.
 Healthy joints move easily because of a smooth, slippery tissue called articular cartilage.
-Cartilage covers and protects the ends of your bones where they meet to form a joint.
+Cartilage covers and protects the ends of the bones where they meet to form a joint.

 The most common location of OCD is in the knee at the end of the femur (thighbone).